-In summer 2017 a group of postdoctoral researchers from across the Göttingen Campus initiated the formation of the Göttingen Campus Postdoc Community.
-The founding members wanted to set up a network in which postdocs can easily exchange information and views, and represent their interests more strongly.
-If you want to know more or are interested to join please contact us at the Campus Office, or one of the founding members:
+In summer 2017 a group of postdoctoral researchers from across the Göttingen Campus initiated the formation of the Göttingen Campus Postdoc Network.
+The founding members (James Daniel, Rituparnu Chakrabarti and Vinodh Ilangovan) wanted to set up a network in which postdocs can easily exchange information and views, and represent their interests more strongly.
+If you want to know more or are interested to join please contact us at the Campus Office, or one of the committee members:

 MPI of Experimental Medicine

 James Daniel is a neuroscientist focusing on synaptic transmission between neurons.
 He completed his PhD at the Garvan Institute of Medical Research (Sydney, Australia) in 2008, focusing on mechanisms of dopamine release at single synapses.
 James then undertook a postdoc at the Children's Medical Research Institute (Sydney, Australia) where he worked on the development of novel inhibitors of synaptic vesicle endocytosis and their potential application in the treatment of epilepsy.
 In 2013 he moved to Göttingen, where he has been working in the Molecular Neurobiology Department of the Max Planck Institute of Experimental Medicine, studying the molecular regulation of synaptic transmission.
 With regards to the Postdoctoral Network, James thinks that postdoctoral positions are a complicated and critical phase of the career of any researcher and often overlooked in terms of career support provided by universities and other research centers.
 James hopes to help achieve better representation for postdocs within Göttingen.